OS Ref: SZ 555 897

 The Isle of Wight Steam Railway is a beautifully restored section of the old Ryde and Newport Railway (later part of the Isle of Wight Central Railway).

-The Isle of Wight has always been the home to other railwaysʼ castoffs, a tradition that continues to this day with the former London Underground 1938 tube trains currently in use on the Ryde to Shanklin line.
+The Isle of Wight has always been the home to other railways' castoffs; a tradition that continues to this day on the Ryde to Shanklin line were the former London Underground 1938 tube trains have recently been replaced with refubished LT 'D' Stock units.

 On the heritage line, a lot of the equipment and buildings are either original to the line, or in keeping with how it would have looked (although, no doubt, in a much better state of preservation and maintenance).